Truman P. Young

 1972-75 University of Chicago (B.A.)

-I have broad interests in plant population and community ecology.
-For the past 20 years, I have been involved with more applied research at the community and landscape scales.
-My current research projects are related to the management, restoration, and conservation of human-dominated landscapes.
+I have broad interests in plant population and community ecology, including 40 years of research in Africa.
+For the last 25 years, I have been involved with more applied research at the community and landscape scales in California and Kenya.
+My current research projects are related to the ecology, management, restoration, and conservation of human-dominated landscapes.

 My current research focuses on the following projects:

-- Contingency in restoration ecology (CIRE): priority effects, alternative states, and year effects
+- Contingency in restoration ecology: priority effects, year effects, and site effects (PRYER)

-- Livestock and biodiversity in an African savanna (KLEE)
+- Wildlife, livestock and biodiversity in an African savanna (KLEE)

 Secondary (and past) research includes: